jasmcaus/fuels-ts/apps/docs/src/guide/testing/index.md

 #### Configuring the node

 The default chain config of `TestNodeLauncher` is the current beta network iteration's chain config.
-Click here to see what it looks like: [chainConfig.json](https://github.com/FuelLabs/fuels-ts/blob/master/.fuel-core/configs/chainConfig.json)
+[Click here](https://github.com/FuelLabs/fuels-ts/blob/master/.fuel-core/configs/chainConfig.json) to see what it looks like.

 If you need a different base chain config, you can specify a `DEFAULT_CHAIN_CONFIG_PATH` environment variable which points to your chain config. `TestNodeLauncher` will read that config and work with it instead.